Peru with Evan & Sarah Rich

 Our adventures typically have between 10 and 20 guests, and our Modern Adventure Team.
 Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is for travelers age 18 and above.

 This trip is led by an expert Modern Adventure trip leader.
 They’re an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

 What is the cancellation policy?

 You may cancel on or before May 11, 2020 and receive a full refund minus a $500 per-person service fee- due to Inca Trail Permits being made at time of booking, and additional $250 fee is applied to all cancellations.
 If you cancel between May 12 and July 9, there is a 50% cancellation fee.
 On or after July 10 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).

 We’re at your service.